natalidavid/scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a React application that allows users to book and cancel interviews.
-It was built as a project during my time at Lighthouse Labs Web Developement bootcamp.
+**Interview Scheduler** is a React application that allows users to book and cancel interviews.
+I built this project during my time at [Lighthouse Labs](https://www.lighthouselabs.ca).

 \
 \